-- The material is an individual item (e.g., an assignment, a project, a lab, an annotated lecture) from an introductory computer science (or closely related) course, i.e., CS0, CS1, or CS2.
-In colleges and universities, these are usually freshman-level courses OR course materials designed for high school students if the material aligns with at least one CSTA level 3A or 3B standard.
-Check out how we define these course levels and other metadata here.
+- The material is an individual item (e.g., an assignment, a project, a lab, an annotated lecture) from an introductory computer science (or closely related) course, i.e., CS0, CS1, Data Structures, or Discrete Math.

 - The material is high quality, i.e., it is engaging and consistently helps students learn the targeted concept.

 - The material is free from stereotypes and references that might evoke stereotype threat.